henryhcliu/CoDriveVLM/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2501.06132-red.svg)](https://arxiv.org/abs/2501.06132)
 ## Overview

 This repository serves as a companion to the manuscript titled "CoDriveVLM: VLM-Enhanced Urban Cooperative Dispatching and Motion Planning for Future Autonomous Mobility on Demand Systems", which is currently under peer review and available as a preprint via arXiv at [https://arxiv.org/pdf/2501.06132](https://arxiv.org/pdf/2501.06132).
-The research presented in this paper explores the integration of vision-language models (VLMs) into cooperative driving systems for connected autonomous vehicles (CAVs), aiming to improve traffic efficiency and safety performance.
+The research presented in this paper explores the integration of vision-language models (VLMs) into cooperative driving systems for connected and autonomous vehicles (CAVs), aiming to improve traffic efficiency and safety performance.

 <figure>
   <p>